 ‘Nice, huh?
 We did great as a team, don’t you think so?’ she gushes.

 Granny could say a lot about their so called team work, and nice and great would definitely not be mentioned.
 Irritated, she shrugs her sister’s arm off.
 ‘Now that was one!
 Where’s the second walker?’

 Missy shrugs her shoulders.
 ‘How would I know?’
 Her older sister is always negative, always complaining.
 ‘I saved your life!
 You could at least say thank you.’

 ‘Thank you?’
 Granny rolls her eyes.
 ‘If it weren’t for you and your foot in your mouth… Never mind!’

 ‘I don’t believe it!
 You’re so unfair!
 And ungrateful!’
 Missy stomps away.

 ‘Me?
-Ungrateful?
-I think you’ve got it all wrong here-’ Granny starts, but is distracted by a yellow flutter in the trees…
+Ungrateful?’
+Granny shouts after her.
+‘I think you’ve got it all wrong here-’ She stops abruptly, distracted by a yellow flutter in the trees…

 Part I – End of Chapter 25